The Irritable Vegan

 Brown sugar

-FODMAP safe serving of 40g or ¼ cup.
-Many people are confused at sugar being included as a low FODMAP ingredient.
+Low FODMAP serving of 40g or ¼ cup.
+Many people are confused about sugar being included as a low FODMAP ingredient.
 The reason sugar (sucrose) is usually well tolerated is that it is made up of equal parts fructose and equal parts glucose.
 The presence of an equal or higher percentage of glucose helps our bodies to absorb and digest fructose.

 When we avoid fructose on a high FODMAP diet we only need to worry about those foods which contain an excess of fructose, in comparison to glucose.
 Unfortunately, many artificial sweeteners, those ending in 'ol' and many natural sweeteners such as dates, applesauce and overripe bananas are all incredibly high FODMAP.